chainguard-dev/cg-images-python-migration/README.md

-# Migrating a Flask Application to GC Images
+# Migrating a Flask Application to Chainguard Images

 Sample application showing a migration to Chainguard Images for a Flask application.
 We start with a simple containerized Flask application based on a default Python image, migrate it to Chainguard Images, then add a Docker Compose file orchestrating the application with a reverse proxy using Chainguard's nginx image.